Estimated reading time: 5 minutes

 Holds Team Members Accountable

-Eliminates Un-compliant Team Members
+Eliminates Uncompliant Team Members

-Team leaders spend time developing teams but there are occasions when team members simply don’t play by the rules.
-While this is a rare occasion, team leaders need to be able to make the tough call and eliminate members of the team who hold the team back by not complying with ground rules and not meeting expectations.
+While this is a rare occasion, team leaders must be able to make tough calls and eliminate team members who hinder the team’s progress by not adhering to ground rules and failing to meet expectations.

 Monitors Progress Toward Goals